tasklify/tasklify/README.md

 - **Realization Status**: Denotes whether the story has been realized.

 To the right of each story is a "Details" button which provides access to additional information.

+### Sprint backlog

+The Sprint Backlog page is a central hub for project participants, offering a clear breakdown of sprint-specific tasks and user stories:

+- **Sprint Information**

+  - At the top, users find a concise summary of the sprint, including its title, duration, and a convenient button to navigate back to the Product Backlog.
+This section sets the context for the sprint, outlining the timeframe and providing a quick link for easy access to broader project details.

+- **Tasks and User Stories Breakdown**
+  - The core of the page is dedicated to detailing the user stories within the sprint, along with their associated tasks.
+Each story is listed with options for deeper exploration or task creation, subject to the user's role and the story's completion status.
+Tasks are categorized by their current state: Unassigned, Assigned, Active, or Done, making it easy to gauge progress and workload at a glance.